chidimo/Voidcoin/README.md

 1. Node registration
 1. User registration (optional).
 To keep things simple, registration only requires a user to provide an email (not necessarily valid, but format is important) and a unique screen name (for identification)
+1. Cannot transfer more coin than you have in your wallet

 ## Views